tlhunter/consumer-centric-api-design/book.md

     * Remove a Resource from the Server
     * Similar to the SQL DELETE statement

-Here are two lesser known HTTP verbs:
+Here are two lesser known HTTP verbs.
+Feel free to use them in your API, but they aren't 100% necessary.

 * **HEAD**
     * Retrieve meta data about a Resource